efan12114/Resposive-Ecommerce/README.md

 🛒 PRO-CATALOG: E-Commerce Product Catalog

-A super fast product catalog using React, Redux Toolkit, and Tailwind CSS.
-This showcases modern state management, API integration and a good user experience.
+A high-performance, responsive product catalog built with React, Redux Toolkit, and Tailwind CSS.
+This project demonstrates modern state management, API integration, and a clean user experience.

-- Features
+🚀 Features

-Global State Managment: Keeping things up-to-date with Redux Toolkit for easy one way data flow across the app.
+Global State Management: Powered by Redux Toolkit for seamless data flow across the application.

-Live API Connection: * pulls live product data from the Fake Store API.
+Real-time API Integration: Fetches live product data from the Fake Store API.

-Dynamic Filtering: Filter products by category (Electronics, Jewelry, etc.) on the fly.
+Dynamic Filtering: Instantly filter products by category (Electronics, Jewelry, etc.).

-smart Sorting: Sort products by price, high and low, or price- -Product (Weight), can also be fuzzy matching sort.HasKey.assertIsNotBlank()ancellable.
+Smart Sorting: Sort products by price (Low to High / High to Low).

 Optimized Loading: Features a "Load More" pagination system to enhance performance and initial load speed.